PandaLinds/ClassProject/README.md

 1. type *./maptest* and enter promped information to run tests.
 2. type *./locationTest* to run the localization module with spoofed data.
 3. type *./module* to run the localization and mapping concurrently

+#Client startup
+1. type "hostname" in the terminal and then use that as the input for ./inet_client2 [hostname]
+Note: This only works if it is run on the same machine as the server.
+Otherwise, use the hostname of the server's machine.